mazwat/mazwat.github.io/prototype-ws.md

 -   Do **virtual components** react in a way that **feels meaningful** as you manipulate your control system?
 -   What does the **user experience** feel like?
 -   If the **feel isn't right**, consider what needs to be done to improve the interface.
--  How is your experience going to be housed?
-Have you thought about enclosures or 3D printed elements.*
+-  How are your components going to be housed?
+Have you thought about enclosures or 3D printed elements?*

-*This week you will be doing a workshop in **Fusion 360** to give you a basic understanding of how to use software to create 3D physical objects that you can 3D print or even laser cut.
+*This week you will be doing a **workshop** in **Fusion 360** to give you a basic understanding of how to use software to create 3D physical objects that you can 3D print or even laser cut.
 {: .callout .callout--info}

-ACTIVITY
+## ACTIVITY

 **Build a basic prototype**

 You should be building on the foundations of your programming skills.
-After you have developed your proposal and UML diagrams you should create a prototype that demonstrates these elements:
+After you have developed your proposal, poster and UML diagrams you should create a prototype that demonstrates these elements:

-1. A control system - you can input values into your game/experience from some custom control system composed of sensors that responds to user actions.
+1. A **control system** - you can input values into your game/experience from some custom control system composed of sensors that responds to user actions.
-2. An interface - your inputs are reflected as outputs to the screen or to some other output.
+2. An **interface** - your inputs are reflected as outputs to the screen or to some other output or actuator.
 3. Feedback - a user should be able to receive ongoing feedback as a result of their actions.
 4. Update your diagrams as your system adapts to the results of your research.